New & Used Bentley Mulsanne: In Depth

 2013 Bentley MulsanneEnlarge Photo

 The Mulsanne is Bentley’s flagship model, a premium full-size sedan.
-It’s refined, stately, and elegant, competing exclusively with the Rolls-Royce Phantom.
+It’s elegant, state, and refined, competing solely with the Rolls-Royce Phantom.
 The Mulsanne can be optioned with nearly anything, making it built for those who can have anything and want nearly everything.

 For more information on the current model, read our brief review of the 2014 Bentley Mulsanne.